We may receive compensation when you click on links to products from our partners.

 And if there is a tiny bit of money available, all the better.
 Each platform also offers low-fee marketing options as well.
 How can you as a small-business owner get the most out of your

 Begin with a critical look at your social media accounts and the information you included when you first built your profile.
 Do your logos and business name match across all platforms?
 How about your profiles and descriptions?

 Social media for business seemed to burst on the scene and most small businesses jumped on the bandwagon.
 That was a good thing.
 But, what may have been lost in the rush toward social media was a plan of action.
 If you haven’t up until now taken the steps to develop a social media plan and marketing strategy, it’s time to get going.

 The key aspects of an effective social media plan include:

 - Define your goals: Figure out what you most want to accomplish with social media.
 Make a list with the most important goal on top.
 Include secondary goals.
 For example, do you want to increase brand awareness?
 Is your top goal to sell more products or services?
-Do you want to send more people to your website, blog or online store?
+Do you want to send more people to your website,

 - Identify your target audience: With social media, you can reach out to the whole world.
 But, do you want to?
 Identify your target customer and prospect.
 Plan your social media activities with your target group in mind.

 - Plan your content: One of the biggest mistakes small-business owners make in social media is neglecting to post content.
 Create a social media calendar to define the dates, platform, content type and posting frequency.
 If time is really at a premium, use one of the free or low-cost social media management tools to upload planned posts automatically.